 The website contains a vast amount of free resources including articles and links to useful sites in addition to information about the various SEA events and conferences.

-Throughout the year, SEA partners with other organizations and campuses to provide additional programming such as evening panel discussions - "Making it in the Arts" and "I'm graduating with an arts degree - now what?"
+Throughout the year, SEA partners with other organizations and campuses to provide additional programming such as panel discussions - "Making it in the Arts" and "I'm graduating with an arts degree - now what?" as well as Artist Business Talks.
+For a list of available Artist Business Talk presenters, click HERE.
+For special 2020-21 virtual programming, please lick HERE.

 History of SEA:

 SEA started as a way to fill the need of art students who had been trained how to create but not what to do with that creation.
 In 1998, SEA founder Dr. Gary Ernst developed a series of videos called The Entrepreneurial Artist.
 These videos captured a variety of artists and focused on the business issues that they faced.
 Response to these videos was so overwhelming that the next step was to actually bring these artists together face to face with college students.
 In 2000, the first SEA Conference was held at Columbia College in Chicago with about 100 attendees from 5 different schools.
-Over seventenn years later the program now includes the annual conference with over 350 attendees from more than 30 different schools as well as regional events throughout the country.
+Twenty years later, we have reached thousands of creatives from more than 100 schools.
+On average we have over 350 attendees from more than 40 different schools at our annual conference.

 SEA is housed at North Central College in Naperville, Illinois.
 Primary funding is provided by The Coleman Foundation of Chicago.
-Additional sponsors include John E. and Jeanne T. Hughes Charitable Foundation, Blick Art Materials, The Ernst Family, Millikin University, Beloit College, Guident Business Solutions, Band for Today, Russell Law, Illinois State University's George R. and Martha Means Center for Entrepreneurial Studies, Ace Metal and Quality Logo Products.
+Additional sponsors include the John E. and Jeanne T. Hughes Charitable Foundation, Blick Art Materials, Millikin University, Beloit College, Guident Business Solutions, DePaul University, Band for Today, Illinois State University's George R. and Martha Means Center for Entrepreneurial Studies, Ace Metal, and private donors.

 SEA is also supported in part by a grant from the Illinois Arts Council, a state agency.